Aug

 You probably do need one!
 Many assets can and should be disposed of by beneficiary or payable on death designations, joint tenancy with right of survivorship ownership, or like arrangements.
 That may not always be the best arrangement during your lifetime, however, especially for real estate, or your designations may fail to keep up with changes in family structure or asset ownership and leave gaps at your death.

-It is best to have a will at least as back-up for any assets that have fallen through the cracks of other arrangements you make for disposition on death.
-The expense, time, and court involvement alone caused by failing to prepare a will to dispose of all your property far outweigh the expense and time required to do it while you can.
+It is best to have a Will at least as a backup for any assets that have fallen through the cracks of other arrangements you make for disposition on death.
+The expense, time, and court involvement alone caused by failing to prepare a Will to dispose of all your property far outweigh the expense and time required to do it while you can.

 2. I Am Too Young To Need A Will.

-Younger people, particularly those with minor children, have as great or greater need to have a will as older folks do.
-One of the most important functions a will serves is to provide for guardians of the person (actual care and custody) and of the estate of minor children, and to set up trusts to hold and administer any assets they inherit until such age as you determine they would be old enough to manage them on their own.
+Younger people, particularly those with minor children, have as great or greater need for a Will as older folks do.
+One of the most important functions a Will serves is to provide for guardians of the person (actual care and custody) and of the estate of minor children and to set up trusts to hold and administer any assets they inherit until such age as you determine they would be old enough to manage them on their own.

 3. Preparing A Will Is Too Complicated.

-Getting a will done can be and usually is easy.
-Most attorneys have questionnaires or forms you can fill out to address the decisions you need to make in preparing a will.
+Getting a Will done can be and usually is easy.
+Most attorneys have questionnaires or forms you can fill out to address the decisions you need to make in preparing a Will.
+The hardest part about filling them out is making what may be some difficult decisions about:

 4. Preparing A Will Is Too Expensive.